 Staying on top of kids crafts organization can be a big job, but with these eight simple tips, you will have it perfected in no time at all.

-Crafting together, as a family, is a great way to spend some time together and help your kids get their creative juices flowing.
-However, keeping all those craft supplies and projects organized can be difficult.
+Crafting together, as a family, is a great way to spend some quality time together and help your kids get their creative juices flowing.
+However, keeping all of those craft supplies and projects organized can sometimes be a difficult task.

-If you’re struggling to keep everything in order, you’re not alone.
+If you’re struggling to keep everything in order, just know that you are not alone.
 Staying on top of kids crafts organization is a big job!
 But with these eight simple tips, you’ll have a handle on all that craft clutter in no time.

 Before you begin organizing any area in your home, it’s important to start by decluttering.
 That means gathering up all your kid’s craft supplies and sorting through everything to determine what you need and what you don’t.

 As you’re sorting through your supplies, think about how you plan to use each item and where you’ll store it.
 That simple step will help you organize your craft supplies after you’re done decluttering.

 While sorting through your supplies, first create three different piles for each of your craft supplies: